Adversarially Robust Low Dimensional Representations

 or certifies that the data has been poisoned i.e., $\norm{\tilde{A}-A} > \eps \norm{A}$. \end{theorem} \anote{Can $\eta$ be set to $\tau/\norm{A}$ by default?} Our algorithm just runs the worst-case approximation algorithm from Theorem~\ref{thm:worstcase:spectral} on $\tilde{A}$ to find a projection $\widehat{\Pi}$.
 If the error is less than $\tau$, it outputs $\widehat{\Pi}$; else it certifies that the data is corrupt.

 The main feature of the above algorithm is that it is {\em always correct}.
 The algorithm certifies that the input is {\sc Bad} only when the data has been poisoned i.e., $\tilde{A}$ is substantially far from $A$, or $A$ did not have a good robust low-rank approximation to begin with.
-More crucially, when it does output a projection matrix $\widehat{\Pi}$, it is guaranteed to be a valid robust projection\footnote{ In particular it rules out the scenario where the algorithm finds a solution that it thinks is good (on $\tilde{A}$), but is in fact bad for the unknown, uncorrupted matrix $A$.} for the unknown matrix $A$ (with an exponentially small probability, the algorithm may not terminate in polynomial time; this happens exactly when the algorithm from Theorem~\ref{thm:worstcase:spectral} fails to terminate in polynomial time\pnote{11/27 Aravindan: check this.}).
+More crucially, when it does output a projection matrix $\widehat{\Pi}$, it is guaranteed to be a valid robust projection\footnote{ In particular it rules out the scenario where the algorithm finds a solution that it thinks is good (on $\tilde{A}$), but is in fact bad for the unknown, uncorrupted matrix $A$.} for the unknown matrix $A$.
 We remark that the additive error term of $\Omega(\delta \kappa \sqrt{m})$ is unavoidable here information-theoretically; see Proposition~\ref{prop:additiveerror:tight} for an example.

 \anote{should the threshold be based on $\norm{\widehat{A}}$ and not $\norm{A}$?.
 Mention what to set $\tau$ for the moreover part?} \anote{Maybe ditch figure because it's too simple?}

 The following is the key lemma that argues that if the projection $\widehat{\Pi}$ gives a small error on $\tilde{A}$, it necessarily gives a low-error on $A$. \begin{lemma} Let $\delta \in \R_+$ and $A,B \in \R^{n \times m}$ such that $\norm{A-B}_q \le \delta$.
 Let $\Pi_1, \Pi_2$ be projection matrices such that $\norm{\Pi_1}_{q \to 2}, \norm{\Pi_2}_{q \to 2} \le \kappa$, and = $\norm{A-\Pi_1 A} \le \eps_1$ and $\norm{B - \Pi_2 B} \le \eps_2$.
 Then we have that for any $\eta \in (0,1)$,